-My areas of teaching interest include management, labor markets, social mobility and inequality, corporate governance, causal inference statistics, business analytics, the sociology of finance, economic sociology, organizational theory, entrepreneurial strategy, and leadership.
+My areas of teaching interest include management, economic sociology, human capital strategy, social mobility and inequality, corporate governance, statistics, causal inference, business analytics, organizational theory, and entrepreneurial organization structure, financing, and strategy.

 Three factors influenced my teaching philosophy: